The Mackintosh Man

-The Mackintosh Man is a 1973 Cold War spy film directed by John Huston from a screenplay by Walter Hill, based on the novel The Freedom Trap by English author Desmond Bagley.
-Paul Newman stars as Joseph Rearden, a jewel thief-turned-intelligence operative, sent to infiltrate a Soviet spy ring in England, by helping Ronald Slade, one of their agents, break out of prison.
+The Mackintosh Man is a 1973 Cold War spy film directed by John Huston from a screenplay by Walter Hill, based on the 1971 novel The Freedom Trap by English author Desmond Bagley.
+Paul Newman stars as Joseph Rearden, a jewel thief-turned-intelligence operative, sent to infiltrate a Soviet spy ring in England, by helping one of their agents break out of prison.
 The cast also features Dominique Sanda, James Mason, Harry Andrews, Michael Hordern and Ian Bannen.

 Filmed in England, Malta, and Ireland, The Mackintosh Man was released in the United States by Warner Bros. on July 25, 1973, where it received a mixed critical response.
 Huston called it "a spy thriller with some amusing moments" that was similar to his earlier The Kremlin Letter.

 Plot

 Joseph Rearden, a petty criminal-turned-agent for British intelligence, arrives in London.
 There, MI5 officer Mackintosh and his deputy, Mrs. Smith, inform Rearden of a way to steal diamonds which are transported via the postal service.
 This he does, punching a postman in the process.
 That evening, however, two detectives visit Rearden's hotel room.

 At his trial, the judge is angered by the failure to recover the stolen diamonds and sentences Rearden to 20 years in jail.
 (Note: More specifically, HM Prison Chelmsford.)
 There, he slowly begins to blend in with the other prisoners, and is assigned to laundry-washing duties.
 Days after entering, he encounters Ronald Slade, a former intelligence officer kept in high security after having been exposed as a KGB mole.
 He makes innocent enquiries of his fellow inmates about Slade, but not a great deal is known about him.

-Weeks later, he is approached by an inmate mentioning an organisation which can spring him from prison in exchange for a cut of the diamonds.
+Weeks later, he is approached by an inmate mentioning an organization which can spring him from prison in exchange for a cut of the diamonds.
 Rearden agrees.
 Two days later, a diversion is arranged, and smoke bombs are hurled over the walls.
 Rearden and a fellow prisoner, who turns out to be Slade, are then lifted by a cargo net and driven away.
 They are then drugged and taken to a secret location, somewhere in wild, deserted countryside.
 After awaking, Rearden and Slade are told that they will be kept there for a week until the hunt for them dies down.

 In London, Mackintosh monitors Rearden's progress.
-Rearden's entry into prison has been a planned sting operation to smoke out the organisation.
+Rearden's entry into prison has been a planned sting operation to smoke out the organization.
 In the House of Commons, an old friend and war comrade, Sir George Wheeler MP, gives a speech attacking the handling of the Slade escape.
 Mackintosh later approaches Wheeler and advises him that it would be better to remain silent or risk embarrassing himself.
 Wheeler, however, despite masquerading as a patriotic right-winger, is actually a Communist agent of the KGB.
-He tips off the head of the organisation where Rearden is being held.
+He tips off the head of the organization where Rearden is being held.
 Mackintosh had suspected Wheeler and had used their meeting to try to flush him out.
 Before Mackintosh can act, he is run down by a car and dies.